Working in Market - Japan

 - Wholesale Division, which designs and produces wholesale packages.
 The tour products are then on-sold to retailers, either via their own retail shops or to other agencies.

-- Media Sales Division, which produces packaged tours for direct sale to consumers and promoted through advertising, members magazines and online.
+- The Media Sales Division produces packaged tours for direct sale to consumers and promotes them through advertising, members' magazines, and online.

 - Group Tour Sales Division, which arranges and sells special order and one-off tours for clients (including schools/corporate) and niche tour organisers.